[This article originally appeared here in April 2019. It has been revised and updated for 2021]

 - Mercury-added novelties such as greeting cards that play music, athletic shoes with flashing lights in soles made before 1997, and mercury maze games

-Some of the most common electronic items that eventually end up as e-waste are computers (both desktop and laptop models) tablets, and cell phones.
-Here are some essential steps to take when disposing of these e-waste items.
+For most of us, however, the most common electronic items that eventually end up as e-waste are computers (both desktop and laptop models), tablets, smartphones, and batteries.
+And, aside from dead batteries, all of these items are either reusable or recyclable when it's time to get rid of them.

 Steps for Computer Disposal